burkeri/CodingChallenge/README.md

 This exercise gave me the opprtunity to use CSSGrid for the first time and practice CSS animations.
 I chose to use CSS animations rather than implemeneting an outside package in order to hone my skills in this area.

-I spent 5 days working on the challenge and, going forward, I plan to keep working on this project until it matches the video in its entirety.
+I spent 5 days working on the challenge and I plan to keep working on this project until it matches the video in its entirety.